microsoft/QuantumKatas/README.md

 ### Run a kata as a Jupyter Notebook <a name="kata-as-notebook" /> ###

-If you are using Windows, easiest way to run the katas as Jupyter Notebooks is navigate to scripts directory in root folder of repository and run `runNotebooks.py` using python.
+The best way to run the katas as Jupyter Notebooks is to navigate to the root folder of the repository and to open `index.ipynb` using Jupyter:
->```cmd
-> cd QuantumKatas/scripts/
-> python runNotebooks.py
->```
-This will start Jupyter Notebook server in another command palette.
-Else navigate to the root folder of the repository and open `index.ipynb` using Jupyter:

 > ```bash
 > $ cd QuantumKatas/